Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-38-paroxysm.md

 “Hey.”

 “Clara, *shit!”* Allison squeezed her hard.
-“God I’m so sorry we couldn’t be there, I---”
+“God I’m so sorry we couldn’t be there, I - ”

 “It’s okay.”
 Clara returned the hug, sounding small and quiet and a far cry from her usual chirpy, mischievous self.
 “It actually helped, knowing you three were safe…”